DisplayTable/display-my-framework/README.md

 ## Properties of the framework component
 The framework accepts the following configuration properties.
 ### config
 Configuration options passed to the framework.
 The framework natively only supports fetch interceptors at the moment.
+Extra properties passed it's for developers use.

 Default value:
 ```
 const defaultConfig = {
     interceptors: [],